 Keep in mind that you and your Ex and your families will change and grow, so be prepared to make changes over time.
 Be flexible and communicate about your children’s needs.
 Planning some things as separate family time is good and healthy for your children and your family.

 Ensuring your children are the priority as you strive to include your Ex in their lives will help focus on what is important and make it easier to include your Ex in their various activities.
-Following these six steps will help you keep a healthy separation and minimize the impact your Ex can have on you and your family’s lives while including him or her in your children’s lives.
+One of the best co-parenting ground rules to stick to is to keep your kids as the priority.
+Following these steps will help you keep a healthy separation and minimize the impact your Ex can have on you and your family’s lives while including him or her in your children’s lives.

 Did You Find This Helpful for establishing co-parenting boundaries?
 Share with Others on Pinterest!

 1 thought on “Co-Parenting Boundaries You Want To Set [That Work!]”